exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-7.png)

 You wanted to choose 'Year, Month, Day' because the original data was formatted in that particular order. (e.g. 2016 Aug.
 05) Note that the order of the date component is the only thing that matters here.
-Another word, the separating characters or if the month name is full name (August) vs. short name (Aug) doesn't matter.
+In other words, the separating characters or if the month name is full name (August) vs. short name (Aug) doesn't matter.
 It's that simple!

 Anyway, you will see 'Mutate (Create Calculation)' dialog being opened with the following function already set.